-Gardens and plazas The Jardín de las Naciones Garden is one of the largest green spaces in the city, measuring nearly 40,000 square metres.
-There is a large lake, which sketches the outline of the European continent, with many ducks, swans and a spectacular hot spring.
-Young people can also enjoy an enormous dinosaur slide and a children's park.
+The Jardín de las Naciones Garden is one of the largest green spaces in the city, measuring nearly 40,000 square metres.
+There is a large lake, which sketches the outline of the European continent, with ducks, swans and a spectacular hot spring.
+Kids can also enjoy the enormous dinosaur slide and children's play park here.
 The Plaza del Molino spreads over 4,000 square metres and is particularly unique because of its old windmill, built as an exact replica of those which existed in Torrevieja during the 19th century to grind grain and salt.
 But without a doubt, the most spectacular plaza in the city is the Plaza de la Constitución, accommodating buildings as representative as the Town Hall and the Iglesia Arciprestal de la Inmaculada Concepción church.
 The plaza is filled with ochre and dark colours, and has a small fountain in the shape of pebbles.

 The port of Torrevieja has three sports marinas, a true paradise for the lovers of water sports with 3000 berth marina with mooring points and top quality services and facilities.
 From her you can book boat excursions to marine reserves, group lunches and dinners on the high seas.
 Luxury boat hire, sailing courses, diving courses, underwater diving, water sports courses, sport fishing, mooring points, jet ski and windsurfing are all available from Torrevieja's sports marinas.

 Leisure & Entertainment